 - Download our Ho Chi Minh City Schools Guide

-Finding accommodation in Ho Chi Minh City is a priority for expats moving to Vietnam.
-There are a variety of options, from short-term backpacker accommodation to luxury apartment complexes.
+Finding accommodation in Ho Chi Minh City is a priority for expats moving to the city.
+There are a variety of options in Ho Chi Minh City, from short-term backpacker accommodation to luxury apartment complexes.

-Some expats are lucky enough to have their employer source accommodation for them before they arrive in HCMC.
+Some expats are lucky enough to have their employer source accommodation for them before they arrive in Ho Chi Minh City.
 However, most expats are left to find their own way around the city’s property market.

 While expats can make contact with estate agents and peruse property listings from their home country, it is not advisable to commit to a rental contract in HCMC before seeing the property in person.
-For this reason many expats choose to stay at a guesthouse for a few weeks while they look for a suitable home.
+For this reason, many expats choose to stay at a guesthouse for their first few weeks in the city while they look for a suitable home.

-Types of property in Ho Chi Minh City
+Types of accommodation in Ho Chi Minh City

-Apartment complexes and condominiums are becoming more and more common in HCMC.
+Apartment complexes and condominiums are becoming more common in the city.
 These complexes are modern and in line with what expats would expect in most Western countries.
 They often include facilities such as gyms, swimming pools and a laundry area.
 Many of these complexes also have security guards who are on duty 24 hours a day.

 Finding accommodation in Ho Chi Minh City